Default Ambiguity: Finding the Best Solution to the Clearing Problem: Details of the hardness proofs

 Thus node $t_0$ also cannot pay its liabilities in this case, and hence it is sent into default.
 This means that the sink $t_0'$ receives a payment of strictly less than $h+1+\alpha \cdot (b+1)$ from $t_0$, and together with the payment of strictly less then $2$ received from $u$, it has a total assets (and equity) of strictly less than $b$.
 This is again ensured by our choice of $b$: the fact that $b > \frac{h+4}{1-\alpha}$ implies

 which means that

 Hence, $t_0'$ receives a total payment of strictly less than $b$ from the subsystem in this case.

-Therefore, this latter solution is strictly worse for the subsystem: $v$'s equity is decreased due to the extra penalty of weight $h$, the nodes $v_0$, $u$ and $t_0$ have an equity of 0 now, and the equity of $t_0'$ is also smaller due to the smaller amount of incoming payments.
-This completes the description of the unhappy penalty gadget.
+Therefore, this latter solution is strictly worse for the whole subsystem: $v$'s equity is decreased due to the extra penalty of weight $h$, the nodes $v_0$, $u$ and $t_0$ have an equity of 0 now, and the equity of $t_0'$ is also smaller due to the smaller amount of incoming payments.
+Note that such a situation is only possible in systems with loss.